-John Veihmeyer, chair and CEO of the global accounting firm KPMG, has some advice for anyone interested in knowing what’s really going on in the world.
+John Veihmeyer, chairman and CEO of the global accounting firm KPMG, has some advice for anyone interested in knowing what’s really going on in the world.

-“Don’t believe anything you hear on CNBC or MSNBC,” Veihmeyer told students at the A. B. Freeman School of Business.
+“Don’t believe anything you hear on CNBC or MSNBC,” Veihmeyer told students at the Freeman School.
 “All you do if you watch those programs is get really depressed about the state of the world.”

 “The CEOs I’m meeting with, particularly those that lead large multinationals here in the U.S., are generally feeling pretty good about their companies and their prospects over the next 12 to 15 months,” Veihmeyer said.
 “I think you could actually see a bigger bounce in the U.S. economy than most people are predicting.”

-The Greek debt crisis could still derail the U.S. economy, Veihmeyer said, but he expressed confidence that European officials understand the gravity of the situation and won’t allow a collapse of the euro.
+The European sovereign debt crisis could still derail the U.S. economy, Veihmeyer added, but he expressed confidence that officials there understand the gravity of the situation and won’t allow a collapse of the euro.

-Looking back at his 35 years with KPMG, Veihmeyer told students to be open to new and unplanned opportunities, to find people who care about them and can help their careers, and, most importantly, to always maintain a high degree of personal integrity.
+Veihmeyer closed out his talk with some advice for students about to start their careers.
+Looking back on his 35 years at KPMG, Veihmeyer urged students to be open to new and unplanned opportunities, to find people within their companies who care about them and can help their careers, and, most importantly, to always maintain a high degree of personal integrity.

 “It’s not the earth-shattering, big ethical decisions [that make the biggest difference],” he said.
 “It’s the little things you do eight times a day that I think define your reputation as an individual and how trustworthy you are.”